Albert0i/mariadb-vss-chinese/README.2.md

 }
 ```

-And reseed with `npx prisma db seed`.
+And re-seed with `npx prisma db seed`.

 #### V. my.ini